felipeochoa/rjsx-mode/README.md

 support JSX.
 You can configue the depth of indentation using `js-indent-level` and `sgml-basic-offset`, along with the various `js-indent-` variables.

+**Indenting with tabs**: This is not currently supported.
+You can either submit a PR if interested (look at issue #85) or revert to using the built-in indentation mode by adding `(setq-local indent-line-function 'js-jsx-indent-line)` to your `rjsx-mode-hook`.

 ## Bugs, contributing

 Please submit any bugs or feature requests on the GitHub tracker.
 Since this